elysium-suite/aeacus/docs/crypto.md

 CGO_ENABLED=0 go test -v
 ```

-This model of engine can never be 100% secure (see [security](security.md)), but you can get pretty ok security.
+This model of engine can never be 100% secure (see [security](security.md)), but you can get ok security.